unnus/unnus/content/podcast/season-one/healthcare-seo-with-codrin-arsene.md

 Sliman:

-Welcome back, ladies and gentlemen to the Care Frontiers podcast.The show where we bring healthcare professionals to share with us their own experience running a successful medical business.
+Welcome back, ladies and gentlemen to the Care Frontiers podcast.
+The show where we bring healthcare professionals to share with us their own experience running a successful medical business.
 Joining me today the CEO of Digital Authority Partners and the healthcare weekly digital magazine Codrin Arsene, Codrin, welcome to our show.

 Codrin: